loganwong52/DesktopAudioTranslator/README.md

 _______________________
 Setting up the sound correctly so this program can pick it up.
-1. In VoiceMeeter, set A1 to headphones
+1. In VoiceMeeter, set A1 to Headphones.
+Set A2 to CABLE Input (VB-Audio Virtual Cable).

-2. In Computer Settings>System>Sound set Output to Voicemeeter Input and set Input to
+2. In Computer Settings>System>Sound
+set Output to Voicemeeter Input and set Input to Voicemeeter Out B1

 3. Go to Control Panel > Sound
 4. In the Playback tab, set Voicemeeter Input as Default

-5. In the Recording tab, set Voicemeeter Out B1 as Default
+5. In the Recording tab, set B1 as Default

+Basically, how this works is, you have to match the Default Recording aka Input audio device with whatever device_index you pass into live_transcribe() function in transcribe_audio.py

+You can double check the device_index by running check_devices.py

 6. Play your video

-7. Run Transcribe_audio.py
+7. Run transcribe_audio.py by clicking the triangle